Housing & Dining

 Living on campus will be the highlight of your time at Trinity.

 You’ll make friendships that shape and form your life, create memories that will stay with you forever, and have more fun than you can imagine, all while living in the residence halls on our beautiful campus.
-Find out more about what you’ll eat at college, check out our residence halls, find out what it’s like to live on campus, and get ready to go to college.
+Find out more about what you’ll eat at college, tour our residence halls, find out what it’s like to live on campus.

 LIVING ON CAMPUS